johnvusich/CnR/README.md

 igg_ctrl,1,igg_rep1_r1.fastq.gz,igg_rep1_r2.fastq.gz,
 igg_ctrl,2,igg_rep2_r1.fastq.gz,igg_rep2_r2.fastq.gz,
 ```
+Note: the samplesheet above is an example to show the required format.
+You will still need to make a samplesheet FOR YOUR DATA.

 Save the samplesheet.csv file and return to your CUT&amp;RUN directory.

 ## Make a Nextflow configuration file to use SLURM as the process executor